AI Retail Theft Prevention: From Detection to Retail Incident Management

 AI retail theft prevention systems are designed to detect suspicious behavior.
 Detection, however, is only the first step.
 Real impact depends on how the investigation is managed after an alert is triggered.

-Once AI flags an incident, security teams must validate the event and initiate a structured case within a retail incident management system.
-Relevant footage, transaction data, and supporting details should be linked directly to the case record.
-Evidence must remain centralized, searchable, and protected with proper access controls and audit logs.
+Once AI flags an incident, security teams validate the event and initiate a structured case within a retail incident management system.
+Relevant footage, transaction data, and supporting details are linked directly to the case record.
+Evidence remains centralized, searchable, and protected with proper access controls and audit logs.

 If escalation is required, secure evidence sharing and clear chain-of-custody controls become essential.
 Retail loss prevention software should support this full lifecycle, from alert to resolution, while providing visibility across multiple store locations.